Standard Business Card Size, Designs, and Dimensions

 It is understood in today’s time that to stand out, you need to think outside of the box with your business card be it the dimensions or spacing.
 Custom sizes have no shortage, including the popular square design, that usually is 2.5” x 2.5”.

-Printing is the biggest issue with custom-sized business design.
+Printing is the biggest issue with custom-sized business card size design.
 Track down a printing service that offers the size you need and the one that fits your budget, before you choose a designer to put your business card together.

 5. Spice Up The Shapes